erfanansari/data-structure-and-algorithm-problems/README.md

 algorithms because the time complexity of all of them is O(n^2) Although they can actually perform better on very small datasets These algorithms don't scale well to large datasets

+# Data structures

+Data structures are collections of values, the relationships among them, and the functions or operations that can be applied to the data Different data structures excel at different things.
+Some are highly specialized, while others (like arrays) are more generally used.